 Go to top

 How is MDH helping noncommunity public water systems?

 While MDH has taken steps to reduce exposure for staff and public water systems by curtailing field activity, MDH remains dedicated to working with the owners and operators of noncommunity public water systems in providing safe drinking water.
 MDH staff are available via phone and email, and will still be in field to address contamination situations or other emergencies.
 Please do not hesitate to reach out with any questions or concerns.
-See the Noncommunity Public Water Supply Unit Contact List to find the MDH sanitarian and compliance officer for your part of the state.
+See the Noncommunity Public Water Supply Unit (PDF) contact list to find the MDH sanitarian and compliance officer for your part of the state.
 MDH will also send out periodic updates to noncommunity public water systems via email as new information becomes available.

 What should I do if my business or facility closed unexpectedly due to COVID-19?
 Or if it’s a seasonal operation and its opening is delayed by COVID-19?

 Please contact your compliance officer as soon as possible or send an email to firstname.lastname@example.org if:

 This is especially important if you are required to collect water samples on a monthly or quarterly basis.

 If you are restarting your system following a period of non-use or low use: